European shares rebound as auto stocks rally

 Wednesday, led by gains in automakers, although some traders

-to its lowest level in more than a week in the previous session.
+falling to its lowest level in more than a week in the previous

 The euro zone's blue-chip Euro STOXX 50 index